 Houston realtor John Nguyen uses directional signs complemented by a feather flag:

-“In order to use them effectively, they must be complemented at the “finish line” (where the house or property is) with something eye catching and inviting.
+“In order to use them effectively, they must be complemented at the “finish line” (where the house is or property) with something eye catching and inviting.
 I use a 15′ pole flag sign and another direction stake sign stating “COME ON IN!”

 Here’s what John’s signage looks like at one of his listings.
 The feather flag gives him height, and the A frame has more information for people who are curious.
 Perfect!